Djokovic eyes Wimbledon last 16 as Isner targets aces record

 He has dropped just five games in two rounds, helped by second-round opponent Christian Harrison retiring after just 15 minutes.

-In the bottom section of Djokovic's draw, only two seeds have survived.
+In the bottom section of Djokovic's draw, only three seeds have survived.

 British ninth seed Cameron Norrie faces Steve Johnson of the United States while US 30th seed Tommy Paul plays Jiri Vesely of the Czech Republic.